pabllopf/ECommercePrice-Technical-Lead-Challenge-of-Inditex/readme.md

 ## Features

-- **REST API Endpoint**: Accepts product ID, brand ID, and a date and returns the relevant pricing information.
+- **REST API Endpoint**: Accepts product ID, brand ID, and a date, returning relevant pricing information.
-- **In-Memory Database (H2)**: The pricing data is stored in a lightweight in-memory H2 database for efficient querying.
+- **In-Memory Database (H2)**: Lightweight database for fast price queries.
-- **Dynamic Pricing**: Fetches prices dynamically based on the requested date, product, and brand.
+- **Dynamic Pricing**: Prices are fetched dynamically based on the requested date, product, and brand.
-- **Price Priority**: If two pricing entries overlap, the one with the highest priority (numerically) is returned.
+- **Price Priority**: When two prices overlap, the one with the higher priority is returned.
-- **Error Handling**: Uses controller advice to handle exceptions and return appropriate HTTP status codes.
+- **Error Handling**: Centralized exception handling via `@ControllerAdvice`, returning appropriate HTTP status codes.

 ## Technologies

+- **Java 21**: Latest Java version for improved performance and language features.
-- **Spring Boot**: For building the RESTful web service.
+- **Spring Boot 3.4.7**: Framework for building RESTful APIs.
-- **H2 Database**: In-memory database for storing price data.
+- **H2 Database**: In-memory database to store price data.
+- **OpenAPI**: API documentation standard for describing the RESTful service.
+- **Gravel**: Used for API monitoring and documentation enhancements.
-- **JUnit & Mockito**: For unit testing and mocking dependencies.
+- **JUnit 5 & Mockito**: For unit testing and mocking dependencies.
-- **Jacoco**: For code coverage reporting.
+- **Jacoco**: Code coverage reporting.
-- **Gradle**: For project management and dependencies.
+- **Gradle**: Build automation and dependency management.
-- **Lombok**: To reduce boilerplate code (getters, setters, constructors, etc.).
+- **Lombok**: Reduces boilerplate code (getters, setters, constructors).
-- **ControllerAdvice**: For centralized exception handling.
+- **ControllerAdvice**: Centralized exception handling.

 ## Architecture

-The application follows the **Hexagonal Architecture** with a clear separation of concerns into layers, allowing for easy maintenance, testing, and extension.
-The layers are as follows:
+The application follows **Hexagonal Architecture** with a clear separation into layers for easy maintenance and testing.
+These layers include:

 - **Controller Layer**: Exposes the REST API endpoints.
-- **Service Layer**: Contains business logic for price retrieval.
+- **Service Layer**: Contains the business logic for price retrieval.
-- **Repository Layer**: Interfaces with the H2 database to retrieve pricing data.
+- **Repository Layer**: Manages interactions with the H2 database.
-- **Domain Layer**: Contains entities like `Price` and `Product`.
+- **Domain Layer**: Defines entities like `Price` and `Product`.

 ### Diagram